npapadimitriou/hello-world/README.md

 # hello-world
 Tutorial on git

-And the tutorial is moving on and on and on ...
+And the tutori  on and on and on ... and just we changed the previous line and moving forward